ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-js/test.md

 });
 ```

 Now go back to your [homepage](http://tutorial-auth-js.wedeploy.me) and try logging in again.
-If you see an alert that says `Signed-in <your-email>` than it is working!
+If you see an alert that says `Signed-in <your-email>` then it is working!